CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 Her hair was the strawberry blonde kind.

-She was fair and demure,
+She was fair and demure, and snow-driven pure;

 And a great source of joy, to my mind.